Social Justice Projects

 Advocacy and Witness programs of the Social Justice Steering Committee:

 How can you help?
-Buy Fair Trade products: coffee, tea, hot cocoa mix, chocolate bars, bean soup mixes, and Elli Pooh paper products (made from the dung of endangered elephants), as well as clothing, accessories, home decor, and jewelry made by women’s cooperatives from around the world.
+Buy Fair Trade products: coffee, tea, hot cocoa mix, chocolate bars, bean soup mixes, as well as greeting cards, clothing, accessories, home decor, and jewelry made by women’s cooperatives from around the world.
 Tee shirts and bumper stickers with social justice messages are also available as are crafts from Ten Thousand Villages and Made by Survivors.

 - Unitarian Universalist Service Committee – UUSC is an international human rights organization affiliated with UUA.
 Our Fellowship donates to UUSC annually from the congregation’s budget and also participates in the annual fundraiser known as Guest at Your Table (GAYT) in December.
-In 2016 Fellowship friends and member donated $4,980.31 to UUSC during GAYT.
+Our 2018 GAYT donation to UUSC from Fellowship friends and members totaled $4,575, an increase of 20 percent compared to a year ago.

-- Coalition for Racial Justice – The Fellowship began a group in 2016 (formerly known as Black Lives Matter) that meets twice a month on alternate Fridays at 4:00 PM in the UUFVB library.
-They are currently reading and discussing “Waking Up White” by Debby Irving.
-A copy is available in the UURVB library.
+- Coalition for Racial Justice – The Fellowship began a group in 2016 (formerly known as Black Lives Matter) that meets on the fourth Friday of each month at 4:00 PM in the UUFVB library.
+Their meetings are always open to new members.

 How can you help?
 Attend the meetings and help plan efforts in support of our African American neighbors.
 For more information, contact the church office (772-778-5880) for the names of the co-chairs.